AlexanderZvyagin/MonteCarlo-SDK/doc/_build/html/_sources/functions/Polynom.md.txt

 # Polynom

-The updater will compute a polynom of order N.
+The function will compute a polynom of an order N.

 The number N is equal to the number of arguments passed to the Polynom updater.
 The minimal number is 1, and in this case a constant function is defined.
-Otherwise it will compute a0+a1*x+a2*x*x+..., where 'x'-is the polynom argumnt (see below) and a0,a1... are arguments of the function.
+Otherwise it will compute a0+a1*x+a2*x*x+..., where 'x'-is the polynom argument (see below) and a0,a1... are arguments of the function.

-The polynopm argument 'x' is passed as 'reference', thus the updeter expects strictly one reference and 1...N arguments.
-If Xref=-1, then the argument is current MC time.
+The polynom argument 'x' is passed as a 'reference', thus the Polynom function expects strictly one reference and 1...N arguments.
+If Xref=-1, then the argument is a current MC time.
-Otherwise, it is a state number to which will be used as an 'x'-argument.
+Otherwise, it is a state number which is used as an 'x'-argument.

 Examples:
 | Polynom | refs | args | Comment |